maxstrauch/homer/README.md

 The following features are planned for the near future (whenever I have some spare time for it 😉):

  * Add translation of English / German language with switcher
- * Quick selector for my employee to show up in the main nav-bar and to quickly toggle states
  * Favicon shows the current state (if previous enabled)
  * Dynamic states: new can be created
  * Fixup of long-term execution (browser tab never closed) issues